9 Steps to Creating an Effective Emergency Response Plan [+ Template]

 Fire extinguishers and alarms

-To support your fire safety, the National Fire Protection Association recommends refilling reusable fire extinguishers every 10 years and replacing disposable ones every 12 years.
-Periodically remind your employees where the fire extinguishers are located in the workplace.
-Maintain and test any fire alarms on your premises.
-Run regular fire drills to get your team used to the evacuation process.
+To enhance fire safety in the workplace, follow recommendations from the National Fire Protection Association, such as refilling reusable fire extinguishers every 10 years and replacing disposable ones every 12 years.
+Regularly remind employees of fire extinguisher locations and ensure fire alarms are properly maintained and tested.
+Incorporating routine fire drills can also help familiarize your team with the evacuation process, making them better prepared in an emergency.

 Alarm systems

 Inspect fire alarm systems annually, at the very least.
 OSHA recommends testing non-supervised employee alarm systems every two months.
-This inspection covers a host of details, depending on the type of alarm system, like inspection of the control panel(s), tests of all associated devices such as smoke detectors and heat detectors, warning systems operations, and batteries and power.
+Depending on the type of alarm system, this inspection covers a host of details, like inspection of the control panel(s), tests of all associated devices such as smoke and heat detectors, warning systems operations, and batteries and power.

 First aid kit